Teteven: History

 The town was first mentioned in a written document in 1421.
 It is thought that the town's name comes from the family of a certain Tetyo (Tetyov rod), who settled in the area and founded the town.
 Older variants of the town's name found in documents are Tetyuven and Tetyuvene.

 A thriving city in the 16th and 17th centuries, Teteven was raided by organised Turkish brigand groups in 1801, burnt down and almost completely destroyed, with only four houses surviving out of a total of 3,000.
 The town later revived and was active in the armed struggle for Bulgarian independence in the 19th century, sheltering a revolutionary committee part of Vasil Levski's organised rebel network.

 Each summer a large chess tournament, one of the biggest events in Bulgaria's chess calendar, is held in Teteven.

 Honour

 Teteven Glacier on Livingston Island in the South Shetland Islands, Antarctica is named after Teteven.

 Sights

-Teteven combines the beauty of the surrounding scenery with the towering hills and peaks Petrahilya, Ostrich, Cherven and Ravni Kamak (they have witnessed many historical events), the cool breeze of the Vit river, and the spirit of centuries past, hovering in the multitude of monuments, ancient Bulgarian architecture, and customs and manners that have remained intact in time.
-Astounded by the sights revealed before him in his visit to the town, Ivan Vazov has exclaimed: "Had I not come to Teteven, I would have remained a foreigner to mother Bulgaria ...
+Teteven combines the beauty of the surrounding scenery with the towering hills and peaks Petrahilya, Ostrich, Cherven and Ravni Kamak, the cool breeze of the Vit river, and the spirit of centuries past, hovering in the multitude of monuments, ancient Bulgarian architecture, and customs and manners that have remained intact in time.
+Astounded by the sights revealed before him in his visit to the town, Ivan Vazov exclaimed: "Had I not come to Teteven, I would have remained a foreigner to mother Bulgaria ...
 I have been wandering, I have been rambling, but I have not seen a more wondrous paradise."

 There is a historical museum in Teteven, which is among the Hundred National Tourist Sites of the Bulgarian Tourist Union.